 Your heart works with these body systems to control your heart rate and other body functions:

 The parts of your heart are like the parts of a building.
 Your heart anatomy includes:

 Your heart walls are the muscles that contract (squeeze) and relax to send blood throughout your body.
 A layer of muscular tissue called the septum divides your heart walls into the left and right sides.

 The epicardium is one layer of your pericardium.
 The pericardium is a protective sac that covers your entire heart.
 It produces fluid to lubricate your heart and keep it from rubbing against other organs.

-Your heart is divided into four chambers.
-You have two chambers on the top (atrium, plural atria) and two on the bottom (ventricles), one on each side of the heart.
+Your heart has four separate chambers.
+You have two chambers on the top (atrium, plural atria) and two on the bottom (ventricles), one on each side of your heart.

 The atrioventricular (AV) valves open between your upper and lower heart chambers.
 They include:

 Semilunar (SL) valves open when blood flows out of your ventricles.
 They include:

 Your heart pumps blood through three types of blood vessels:

 Your heart receives nutrients through a network of coronary arteries.
 These arteries run along your heart’s surface.
 They serve the heart itself and include the: